Romney gives own money to election effort

-The pair gave the money this month to a fund jointly used by the Romney campaign and the Republican National Committee to help the candidate’s election bid.
+The pair gave the money in April to a fund jointly used by the Romney campaign and the Republican National Committee to help the candidate’s election bid.

 The sum of $75,000 is the maximum donation allowed from an outside donor, although Romney himself could give an unlimited amount to his own campaign.